gsbnair/TimeSeries/README.md

 Please note that the aim of this project is to present what I have found and measured using different techniques and methods used in Time Series models.

+*NOTE:* You might have come across various literature explaining *'How data is prepared`* and *'How different models are implemented`*.
+Most of such writings end with a note similar to:

+>Finally we have a forecast.
+But not a very good forecast.
+This is just to get an idea.
+Now, it is left to you to refine the methodology further and make a better solution.

+What is the use of it?
+If you are sharing knowledge, then try to be patient and write it with openness.
+Why hiding certain information?

+What I am trying here is to explain with maximum possible clarity and take you through various approaches and reaching a point where my resources/hardware are limiting me to not go further.

 Here for illustrating different methods, I have used different sets of data.
 Though they are just for the purpose of illustrations, I hope it would somehow make the reader's life easier to pick a similar approach when he/she finds a resemblance with the data at ahand.

 There are Different approaches to solve a Time Series problem.
 We will be mainly focusing on LSTM, IndRNN, ARIMA, SARIMA, etc. [etc. - means the list is not closed].
 My spare time would be used to include more models and approaches into this list and update the compilation of results.